canonical/mysql-k8s-operator/docs/how-to/monitoring-cos/enable-monitoring.md

 ```

 ## Consume offers via the MySQL model

 Next, we will switch to Charmed MySQL K8s model, find offers and consume them.

 We are on the Kubernetes controller for the COS model.
 To switch to the MySQL model, run

 ```shell
 juju switch <k8s_db_controller>:<mysql_model_name>
 ```

-To find offers, run the following command (make sure not to miss the ":" at the end!):
+To find offers, run the following command (make sure not to miss the colon `:` at the end!):

 ```shell
 juju find-offers <k8s_cos_controller>:
 ```

-A similar output should appear, if `k8s` is the k8s controller name and `cos` the model where `cos-lite` has been deployed:
+A similar output should appear, where `k8s` is the k8s controller name and `cos` the model where `cos-lite` has been deployed:

 ```shell
 Store  URL                    Access  Interfaces k8s    admin/cos:grafana      admin   grafana:grafana-dashboard